entropy: precarious life and big idea

 Deep time as a concept only became known during the 19th century.
 The perspective of deep time was the condition allowing theories of evolution to take root and be considered and discussed.
 The idea of evolution transformed the way science is done.
 Not every idea nor every theory is a true representation of reality, but they were all attempts at understanding.

 Most members of the churches have adopted belief in Theistic Evolution.
 This belief takes in more than one concept, and has changed over time.
-There is still much to be discussed concerning this belief and deep time.
+There is still much to be discussed concerning this belief and its link to deep time.

 1. Physics and the Arrow of Time